chestercodes/tyrannosaurus-trx/README.md

 ## Tested with

-I've tested this on windows with the example-tests folder.
+I've tested this on windows and linux with the example-tests folder.